davidgilbertson/react-recollect/README.md

 The `initStore` function will _replace_ the contents of the store with the object you pass in.

-`data` is optional — if you don't pass anything, the store will be emptied.
+`data` is optional — if you don't pass anything, the store will be emptied (useful in tests).

 If you're only using Recollect in the browser, you don't _need_ to use this, but it's handy to set the default state of your store.
-Remember that you can also use `Object.assign(store, { foo: 'bar' })` if you want to shallow-merge new data into the store.
+You can also use `Object.assign(store, { foo: 'bar' })` if you want to shallow-merge new data into the store.

 When you render on the server though, you _do_ need to initialize the store,